 PP Woven Bags & Raffia Recycling Line

-Engineered for post-consumer PP woven sacks, raffia tape/yarn, and FIBC scrap with dust, sand, ink, and residual organics.
-The line integrates controlled feeding, low-speed shredding, wet granulation, intensive washing, and staged drying to deliver PP flakes sized and conditioned for extrusion—plus optional pelletizing.
+This system processes post-consumer PP woven sacks, raffia tape/yarn, and FIBC scrap with heavy sand, ink, and residual organics.
+It integrates controlled feeding, low-speed shredding, wet granulation, intensive washing, and staged drying to deliver PP flakes conditioned for extrusion.
+Optional pelletizing completes the recycling loop.

 - Feedstock: PP woven sacks, raffia (tape/yarn), and FIBC scrap